Knowledge Hub

 Who is at risk?

-A claim may be taken against a company director, which covers not only directors registered at Companies House, but also de facto directors (these are directors that may not be registered but act as directors), as well as shadow directors (someone with a significantly controlling interest in the decision making of the company).
-This includes non-executive directors as well as executive.
+A claim may be made against a company director.
+This category can extend further than those directors registered at Companies House to include de facto directors (those who act as directors) as well as shadow directors (those with a significant controlling interest in the decision making of the company).
+It also includes non-executive directors as well as executive directors.
 Depending on the circumstances, the recipient of the payment may also be at risk of having to repay what they have received.

 What is required in order to bring a successful claim?

-If the payment is made to a person or entity that is connected with the company, this it can be any payment made up to 2 years before the administration or liquidation.
+If the payment is made to a person or entity that is connected with the company, it can be any payment made up to two years before the date of administration or liquidation.

 The company must have been classed as insolvent at the time of the payment – this means that it either was unable to pay its debts as and when they fell due, or it was balance sheet insolvent – so it had more liabilities than assets.

 There must also have been a ‘desire to prefer’ when making the payment.
-However, if the payment or security is given to a connected person, then this desire is presumed, and the burden is on the directors to show there was no desire to prefer the payee.
-So, a payment to yourself will be hard to convince the court that it was not a preference!
+If the payment or security is given to a connected person, then this desire is presumed, and the burden is on the directors to show there was no desire to prefer the payee.
+So, if you have made a payment to yourself, it will be hard to convince the court that it was not a preference.

 Who is considered to be a connected person?